W3CBrasil/od4d-dev-env/README.md

 		$ export KEY_TO_AUTHORIZE="{replace-this-with-the-public-key-of-the-key-pair-that-will-be-used-for-deployment}"
 		$ ./bootstrap.sh

-* Set in your deploy machine the environment variable 'OD4D_STAGING_SERVER' (or 'OD4D_PROD_SERVER') and deploy the app components:
+* In your deploy machine, set the environment variable 'OD4D_STAGING_SERVER' (or 'OD4D_PROD_SERVER') and deploy the app components:

 		$ cd semantic-repository
 		$ rake deploy:{replace-this-with-the-environment-name}